mapsync/scottsville-advisory/site/content/contact/_index.md

       Dr. Mark Huntsman – (270) 237-3655
       Michael McGuire – (270) 925-4021

-      City Council meetings are held the 2 nd Monday of each month at 6:00 p.m. at City Hall.
+      City Council meetings are held the 2nd Monday of each month at 6:00 p.m. at City Hall.
   - heading: Information
     text: |
       Mayor’s Office